 If you really want to take your pictures and videos to the next level, here are some advanced tips to consider.

 Photographing video projections presents some challenges that usually aren’t present in regular photography.
 It’s similar to pointing your camera at a light source rather than at a lit object.
-This can cause the subject of your shot to be overly lit and the background to be too dark.
+This can cause the subject of your photo or video to be overly lit and the background to be too dark.

 Cameras with a properly adjusted “White Balance” will create the best possible lighting and color in your final product.
 Check your camera’s user manual for more information about “White Balance.”